aspuru-guzik-group/selfies/README.md

 The code presented here is a concrete application of SELFIES in chemistry, for the robust representation of molecule.

 SELFIES has a validity of >99.99% even for entire random strings.
-This fact has been used via a genetic algorithm to achieve SOTA performance for inverse design in this [ICLR2020 paper](https://arxiv.org/abs/1909.11655), with the [code here](https://github.com/aspuru-guzik-group/GA).

 ### Installation
 You can install SELFIES via